 Respiratory failure can occur when your respiratory system is unable to remove enough carbon dioxide from your blood, causing it to build up in your body.
-The condition can also develop when your respiratory system can’t take in enough oxygen, leading to dangerously low levels of oxygen in your blood.
+The condition can also occur when your respiratory system can’t take in enough oxygen, leading to dangerously low levels of oxygen in your blood.

 Chronic respiratory failure usually happens when the airways that carry air to your lungs become narrow and damaged.
 This limits the movement of air throughout your body, which means that less oxygen gets in and less carbon dioxide gets out.

 Chronic respiratory failure can also be classified as hypercapnic or hypoxemic respiratory failure.

 Symptoms of chronic respiratory failure may not be noticeable at first.
 They usually occur slowly over an extended period of time.

 - difficulty breathing or shortness of breath, especially when you’re active

 - rapid breathing

 Chronic respiratory failure is a serious illness that gets worse over time.
-As the condition increases in severity, people may develop an abnormal heart rhythm, stop breathing, or slip into a coma.
+As the condition becomes more severe, you may develop an abnormal heart rhythm, stop breathing, or slip into a coma.

 Certain lung diseases can cause chronic respiratory failure.
-Conditions that affect the way in which the brain, muscles, bones, or surrounding tissues support breathing can also cause chronic respiratory failure.
+Conditions that affect how the brain, muscles, bones, or surrounding tissues support breathing can also cause chronic respiratory failure.

 Diseases and conditions that commonly lead to chronic respiratory failure include: